astridve/LMECA2170---sweepline-algorithm/README.md

 - YELLOW : considered point on the sweepline and intersections already found
 - BLUE   : sweepline representation

-- GREY & CONTOURED : Segments that are considered by the algorithm at time t.
+- GREY & CONTOURED : Segments that are considered by the algorithm at time t

 - RED   : Left Most Segment and Left Neighbour of the considered point
 - GREEN : Right Most Segment and Right Neighbour of the considered point (colors overlap with transparency in case of identicity, resulting in a light brown)

-- VIOLET: Left and Right Neighbour of the considered point which is only lower point of some segments
+- PINK  : Left and Right Neighbour of the considered point which is only lower point of some segments